 Two very experienced family law attorneys, Clinical Professors Lori Duke and Leslie Strauch, supervise the representation of clients by the student attorney ad litem.
 The supervising attorneys sign pleadings drafted by the students and accompany them at every court hearing, deposition, and trial on the merits.
-However, within a week or two a student attorney can expect to "sit first chair" at hearings, and also is expected to research and prepare the case as the first chair.
+However, within a week or two a student attorney can expect to "sit first chair" at hearings, and also is expected to research and prepare the case as the attorney-in-charge.
 Each student will be assigned a mix of newly filed cases and litigation in various stages of development.
 The general rule under the Texas Family Code requires CPS cases be finally resolved within one year to 18 months.

 If the case goes to final hearing, student participation in the trial will vary from partial to very significant.
 Each student is assigned several cases and will have multiple opportunities to appear in court during the semester, primarily on Monday and Friday.
-Most of the court appearances involve pretrial matters or hearings before a judge.
+Most of the court appearances involve pre-trial matters or hearings before a judge.
 On regular occasion, some students participate in a bench trial, the majority of which are relatively short.
 In some instances, a trial to a judge or jury of several days may occur.
 Students also participate fully in mediation sessions.
-In representing clients, students meet with a wide variety of persons, including medical and mental health professionals, teachers, foster parents, caseworkers and social workers, attorneys, layperson CASA volunteers who may serve as guardians ad litem, and police officers.
+In representing clients, students meet with a wide variety of persons, including medical and mental health professionals, teachers, foster parents, caseworkers and social workers, attorneys, layperson CASA volunteers who may serve as guardians, and police officers.

 Prerequisites: There are no substantive or procedural law prerequisites for the course.
 Students must meet Texas requirements for the participation of qualified law students in the trial of cases under rules promulgated by the Texas Supreme Court, which basically requires completion of 43 credit hours with no scholastic probation.